elbamos/largeVis/cran-comments.md

 This is the a resubmission of a minor version update, to 0.2.
-This resubmission addresses issues related to the new checks for `R_registerRoutines` The notes for the original submission were:
+This resubmission addresses issues related to the new checks for `R_registerRoutines`

+I am seeing warnings with R_devel regarding "Found ‘abort’, possibly from ‘abort’ (C)."
+I believe the warning is a false alarm that arises out of linking the `RcppProgress` package, which has a function called `abort()`.
+I am working with the author of that package on an update to resolve the issue.

+The notes for the original submission were:
 There are several feature and performance changes, which are detailed in NEWS.md This update also fixes an installation error created by an update to the `dbscan` package that changed the name of a function.
 The dependency on `dbscan` has been removed entirely.